cue-lang/cuelang.org/content/community/contribution-guidelines/en.md

 * Code contributions, the main focus of this guide.
 The CUE project is a little different from that used by other open source projects so we cover this process in more detail below.
-* Contributing thoughts and use cases use cases to proposals.
+* Contributing thoughts and use cases to proposals.
 CUE can be and is being used in many varied different ways.
 Sharing experience reports helps to shape proposals and designs.
 * Creating content.
 Whether it be writing blog posts, live streaming,